binxio/cfn-oracle-user-provider/README.md

 ## Installation

 The installation of the Oracle User provider is not as straight forward as the other ones, due to licensing restrictions.
-To install this Custom Resource, you need to download the Oracle  Instant client libraries for Linux and for MacOS.
+To install this Custom Resource, you need to build and deploy it yourself.

-### Download instance client for Linux

-Download the Oracle Instant Client library lite for Linux (instantclient-basiclite-linux.x64-12.2.0.1.0.zip) to the subdirectory `zips`.

-For testing, purposes install the Instant Client Library locally.
+`

-### Create a private s3 bucket
+### Create a private ECR repository

-To store your lambda, create a bucket.
+To store your lambda container image, create an ECR repository with the name `xebia/cfn-oracle-user-provider`

-### Build and deploy the lambda
+### Build and deploy the lambda docker image:
 To build the lambda, type:

 ```
-make AWS_REGION=<your-bucket-region> S3_BUCKET=<your-bucket> release
+make snapshot

+PROVIDER_IMAGE_URI=$(make snowimage)
 ```